-Over the previous three years, we attended an average of 14 water rescue-related incidents a year.
-Overall, this equates to 43 water rescue incidents in total, with an increase in number year on year.
+Over the previous three years, we attended an average of 15 water rescue-related incidents a year.
+Overall, this equates to 45 water rescue incidents in total, with an increase in number year on year.
 The main type of incident we attend involves the rescue of people from rivers, including - on five occasions - rescues from vehicles.
 Domestic pets, livestock and horses make up the bulk of the remaining incidents.
 Durham has experienced the most water-related incidents, followed by the Wear and Tees and Darlington Districts.

 Risk 10 - Water (excluding flooding)

 Catastrophic

-Significant 1
+Significant

-Moderate
+Moderate \star

-Minor •
+Minor

 Limited

-L OW Medium Low Medium Medium High High
+L .ow Medium Low Medium Medium High High

-Likelihood ikelihood Medium Medium (
+Likelihood Medium

-Consequence Consequence M oderate
+Consequence M oderate

-Overall assessment High High
+Overall assessm II assessment High